Who We Are

 Project Manager

-Ashton is a freshwater ecologist with over a decade of work experience researching and restoring stream ecosystems working for state, private, Tribal and nonprofit entities.
+Ashton is a freshwater ecologist with fifteen years of work experience researching and restoring stream ecosystems working for state, private, Tribal and nonprofit entities.
 Her areas of expertise include fish biology, stream ecology, habitat assessment, project management, outreach, environmental compliance and grant writing.
 She earned her master’s degree in biology at Central Washington University, where her thesis research focused on the habitat use of threatened bull trout.
 Before joining Montana Freshwater Partners, Ashton worked as a project manager in eastern Washington, restoring aquatic habitat for struggling salmon and trout populations.
 Outside of work, she enjoys fishing, hiking, hunting, and rafting.

 Halle Nienhaus